Mthabs/ourcommunity/README.md

 ![ezcv logo](https://res.cloudinary.com/dnt7oro5y/image/upload/v1696803811/Screenshot_2023-10-08_232238_oatxas.png)

+# Manual Testing

+**Testing Context:**
+The following manual tests were conducted on Sayit App to ensure the functionality and reliability of the application.
+The testing was performed in a controlled environment to validate the behavior of key features.
+- Sayit App was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+- Sayit App was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+- A large amount of testing was done to ensure that all pages were linking correctly.
+- Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

+**1. Authentication:**

+Test Results:

+- Valid Credentials: Successful authentication; users directed to the home page.
+- Invalid Credentials: Correct error messages displayed; access denied.

+**2. Create Post Form:**

+Test Results:

+- Access Create Post Form: Authenticated users can access the form.
+- Valid Post Creation: Posts are successfully created and listed.
+- Empty Fields: Proper error messages displayed for empty fields.

+**3. List Posts:**

+Test Results:

+- Default Order: Posts displayed in the correct order (newest first).
+- Pagination: Pagination functionality working as expected.
+- Post Preview: Each post in the list displays a preview of its content.

+**4. View Each Post:**

+Test Results:

+- Click on Post: Full post details displayed correctly.
+- Post Navigation: Navigation between posts functioning properly.

+**5. Edit and Delete a Post of Authenticated User:**

+Test Results:

+- Edit Post: Changes successfully reflected in the post details.
+- Delete Post: Post removed from the list.

+**6. View Posts of a Particular User:**

+Test Results:

+- User Profile: Posts of a specific user displayed correctly.
+- Empty User Profile: Message indicating no posts displayed for users with no posts.

+**7. Like the Post:**

+Test Results:

+- Like a Post: Like count increases, and button state reflects the action.
+- Unlike a Post: Like count decreases, and button state reflects the action.

+**8. Comment on a Post:**

+Test Results:

+- Add Comment: Comments appear in the post details.
+- Empty Comment: Proper error message displayed for empty comments.

+**9. Edit and Delete a Comment Created by the User:**

+Test Results:

+- Edit Comment: Changes successfully reflected in the post details.
+- Delete Comment: Comment removed from the post details.

+**10. Administrator Approve Comments:**

+Test Results:

+- Unapproved Comment: Comment not immediately visible until approved.
+- Administrator Approval: Approved comment now visible in the post details.

+**11. Admin Can Create Post:**

+Test Results:

+- Access Create Post Form: Administrators can access the form.
+- Valid Post Creation by Admin: Admin-created post successfully listed.

+**12. Admin Can Make Comment:**

+Test Results:

+- Add Comment as Admin: Admin comments appear in the post details.
+- Empty Comment as Admin: Proper error message displayed for empty admin comments.

+**Conclusion:**
+The manual testing process for Sayit App has been comprehensive, covering various aspects of authentication, post creation, viewing, editing, and administrative functionalities.
+The application performed well, meeting the specified requirements and displaying expected behaviors.
+Identified issues were documented and communicated to the development team for resolution.
+This testing report serves as a reference for the application's quality assurance process.

 ## Unfixed Bugs

 Currently, no unfixed bugs have been identified.
 As development continues and the platform scales, regular bug tracking and fixes will be implemented.